CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

 If the peer does not receive any messages for three update intervals, then that peer switch is assumed to no longer be acting as an MLAG peer.
- In
-this case, the switch reverts all configuration changes so that it operates as a standard non-MLAG switch.
+In this case, the switch reverts all configuration changes so that it operates as a standard non-MLAG switch.
 This includes removing all statically assigned MAC addresses, clearing the egress forwarding mask, and allowing addresses to move from any port to the peer port.
 After a message is again received from the peer, MLAG operation starts again as described earlier.
-You can configure a custom timeout setting by adding `--peerTimeout <VALUEvalue>` to `clagd-args`, like this:
+You can configure a custom timeout setting by adding `--peerTimeout <VALUE>` to `clagd-args`, like this:

-<summary>NCLU Commands </summary>

-The following example commands set the timeout to 900:

-    cumulus@spine01witch:~$ net add interface peerlink.4094 clag args --peerTimeout 900
+    cumulus@spine01:~$ net add interface peerlink.4094 clag args --peerTimeout 900
-    cumulus@spine01witch:~$ net pending
+    cumulus@spine01:~$ net pending
-    cumulus@spine01:~$ net commitwitch:~$ net commit
+    cumulus@spine01:~$ net commit

-<summary>Linux Commands </summary>

-Edit the `/etc/network/interfaces` file and add the timeout to the *peerlink* stanza.
-The following example sets the timeout to 900:

-    cumulus@switch:~$ sudo nano /etc/network/interfaces
-    ...
-    auto peerlink.4094
-    iface peerlink.4094
-        clagd-args --backupPort 5400
-        clagd-args --peerTimeout 900
-        clagd-peer-ip linklocal
-        clagd-backup-ip 192.0.2.50
-        clagd-priority 8192
-        clagd-sys-mac 44:38:39:ff:00:01
-    ...

-Run `ifreload -a` to reload the configuration:

-    cumulus@switch:~$ sudo ifreload -a

 After bonds are identified as dual-connected, `clagd` sends more information to the peer switch for those bonds.
 The MAC addresses (and